 Vanderbilt appeals to engineering students who want to put their careers and lives into a rich context.

-You will learn to be a creative thinker and a problem solver.
-These skills will be valuable throughout your life -- not only when you are solving engineering problems.
+As a Vanderbilt engineering student, you will learn to be a creative thinker and a problem solver, skills that will be valuable throughout your life -- in and outside of an engineering lab.

 Our engineering graduates are valued for their expertise, intellectual independence, communication skills and leadership ability.
 Graduates are actively recruited not only for engineering careers but also for careers as diverse as consulting, medicine, law and finance.